 In 2012 a five-physician practice in Arizona was fined $100,000 for not complying with HIPAA regulations.
-That’s a frightening amount of money for a small group, but the government is making it clear that even hipaa_compliancesmaller practices need to take HIPAA seriously.
+That’s a frightening amount of money for a small group, but the government is making it clear that even smaller practices need to take HIPAA seriously.
 Here are seven ways to protect your patients, avoid fines, and make sure your own practice is compliant.

 RevenueXL provides affordable HIPAA-compliant Web-based EMR for small and mid-sized practices.
 Check out our best EMR Software for small practices.